logicmonitor/lm-powershell-module/Documentation/New-LMDashboardGroup.md

 ### -ParentGroupId
 The ID of the parent group.
-This parameter is mandatory when using the 'GroupId' parameter set.
+Required for GroupId parameter set.

 ```yaml
 Type: Int32